SAQ

 Q. Why don’t you take normal pictures?

+A. I do.
+If you mean ‘normal pictures’ to be pictures of where you went at the weekend, the cat lying on his back with his legs in the air, a sunset over the back wall in the garden, etc, then I do, occasionally, just like everybody else.
 But they have nothing to do with other interests in my life that I sometimes choose to illustrate by using a camera.
-And those things being very diffuse and elusive – thoughts, feelings, observations, memories etc – are not concrete enough to be photographed of course.
-So I will sometimes use allegories, symbols, equivalencies, allusions and metaphors or whatever you want to call them in the image to tease out reactions and answers to diffuse and elusive questions.
+And those things being very diffuse and elusive – thoughts, feelings, observations, memories etc are not concrete enough to be photographed of course.
+So I will sometimes rely on allegories, symbols, equivalencies, allusions and metaphors or whatever you want to call them in the image to tease out reactions and answers to diffuse and elusive questions.
 There’s nothing new or strange about that, artists do it all the time and as I share in their spheres of interest much more than in a technical recording of objects or events, I attempt to do the same.
 I’m not saying I succeed though, I’m just saying that’s what it appears to me to be.
 And in my case I find myself using a camera instead of a brush, for example.

 Q. So you use a camera because you can’t paint?